snowy owl

 A baby Snowy Owl is called an “Owlet.”

-A baby snowy owl is called an “Owlet.”
-An owlet is a baby bird of the family Strigidae, which includes all true owls.
-The word “Owlet” comes from Old English, and it means ‘little owl’.
+A baby snowy owl is called an “owlet.”
+Owlets belong to the family Strigidae, which includes all true owls.
+The term “owlet” comes from Old English and means “little owl,” perfectly describing these fluffy, wide-eyed chicks as they grow into formidable Arctic predators.

 They can see 3x better than humans.